StoneAgeFactorio/StoneAgeFactorio/README.md

 I want to extend this early stage and add even more variation in gameplay.
 The goal is to add a stage that comes before burner miners, with gameplay distinctly different from vanilla early game.
 Specifically, it should be even harder: I want your first iron-axe and your first burner-miner to feel like as much an achievement as your first assembler.

 ## Status
-The mod is still in alpha while gameplay is being tested and changed.
-Once the gameplay is  ironed out more, and the placeholder graphics and sounds have been replaced with original  content, the mod will be released on the mod portal.
+The mod is still in alpha while it gets updated to work with 1.0 and gameplay is being tested and changed.
+Once the gameplay is ironed out more, the mod will be released on the mod portal with notice of the mod being an alpha.

 ### Known issues
 * When mining iron or stone ore with a primitive tool, a text like "+1 stone (0)" will briefly show up.
 This is a workaround for an API issue that [will be fixed in 0.17](https://forums.factorio.com/viewtopic.php?f=25&t=62285).